slyboots/lunchbot/README.md

-# Lunchable
+# lunchbot
-small service for logging who is on lunch and updating our geckoboard
+small service for connecting slack to our geckoboard